James Carnegie (died 1707)

-James Carnegie of Finavon or Findhaven (died 10 March 1707) was a member of the Parliament of Scotland.
+James Carnegie of Finavon (1644 – 10 March 1707) was a member of the Parliament of Scotland.
+Recent records from the National Records of Scotland confirm he died in Edinburgh at the age of 63.
+He was the second son of David Carnegie, 2nd Earl of Northesk and served as a commissioner for Forfarshire.
+In 1674, he married Anna Lundin, daughter of Robert Maitland.

 The second son of David Carnegie, 2nd Earl of Northesk, he was infeft on 6 June 1672.
 By contract of 10 February and June 1674, he married Anna Lundin, second daughter of Dame Margaret Lundin of that Ilk and Robert Maitland, brother of the Duke of Lauderdale.
 Their children were: